tskow99/cautious-random-forest/README.md

 ## Code Layout

 To validate the results from our report, run `results.ipynb`.
 The notebook will fit each of our classifiers to each of our datasets and run evaluation on all classifiers.
+Note that one section, the first cell under `Fit Models` will take a few hours to run but is not necessary to replicate our results.

 Our classifier definitions are found in `classifiers.py`. `eval.py` contains the evaluation metrics specific to each classifier and `data.py` contains the data loaders for each dataset.